 Integration measures in the framework of PECI 2007-2010 were subject to monitoring and evaluation processes performed by the General Direction of Migrations in 2011.
-The report was included in PECI II for which it served as basis.
+The report was included in PECI II, for which it served as a basis.
 A mid-term evaluation report assessing the first integration strategy was also published in March 2010.
 It focused on the labour market integration of foreigners.

 þ Foreigners Law